5l1v3r1/learning_for_oscp/basics/WireShark/How_to_Use_Wireshark_tutorial/Using_Wireshark_filters.md

 You can access previously-used filters by selecting the down arrow, located on the right-hand side of the entry field, which displays a history drop-down list.

 Once set, capture filters will be applied as soon as you begin recording network traffic.
-To apply a display filter, however, you'll need to click on the right arrow button found on the far-right hand side of en
+To apply a display filter, however, you'll need to click on the right arrow button found on the far-right hand side of the entry field.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk5MTAwMDI3LDE3MzU4NzQxMTRdfQ==
+eyJoaXN0b3J5IjpbLTExNDczMTM0MjEsMTczNTg3NDExNF19
 -->